 England served three years on active duty in the U.S. Army.
 During his military service, he competed on the Army World Class Athletic Program cross country and track and field teams and was a member of the Army World Class Athlete Program (WCAP), representing the U.S. Armed Forces in competitions around the world.

-A native of Springfield, Ohio, England and his wife Miriam have a son, Ewan, age 2.
+A native of Springfield, Ohio, England and his wife Miriam have a son, Ewan, age 5, and a daugher, Nola, age 2.